ionic-team/ionic-docs/docs/react/platform.md

 ## Customizing Platform Detection Functions

-The function used to detect a specific platform can also be overridden by providing an alternative function in the global Ionic [config](/docs/react/config).
+The function used to detect a specific platform can be overridden by providing an alternative function in the global [Ionic config](./config).
 Each function takes `window` as a parameter and returns a boolean.

 ```tsx
 setupConfig({